Tux/Text-CSV_XS/doc/Text-CSV_XS.md

 If  `detect_bom`  is given, the method  ["header"](#header)  will be invoked on the opened stream to check if there is a  BOM and set the encoding accordingly.
+Note that the attribute [`headers`](#headers)  can be used to overrule the default behavior of how that method automatically sets the attribute.

 `detect_bom` can be abbreviated to `bom`.

 This is the same as setting [`encoding`](#encoding) to `"auto"`.

-Note that as the method  ["header"](#header) is invoked,  its default is to also set the headers.

 ### headers